VanessaPaynter/MirMachine2-resources/README.md

 **MirMachine2-resources** complements the MirMachine ecosystem by providing:

-* 📊 Raw datasets used in analyses
+* 📊 Datasets used in analyses for the manuscript
-* 🧬 Original code for microRNA detection workflows
+* 🧬 Original code for workflows
 * 📈 Figure generation scripts and outputs

 This repository is designed to support **reproducibility, benchmarking, and downstream analysis**.